A7med23/obsidian-sync/Lines.md

 Fuckers forgot we bleed the same blood

 See u in the day’s haze
+(Dancing in the kitchen in the day’s haze)
 U could call me heydaze
 I could call u my new religion